Qqwy/elixir-blocked/README.md

 # Attribution

 This library is inspired and borrows heavily from the [Rust library of the same name](https://github.com/zacps/blocked).

+# See Also

+-[fixme-elixir](https://github.com/henrik/fixme-elixir) which triggers afer a certain point in time, rather than when an issue is closed.

 # Is it any good?